-1 Introduction Background & Purpose of the Landscape Character Assessment - 1.1 North Norfolk District Council commissioned LUC in February 2018 to review and update the existing landscape character evidence base, and produce an updated landscape character assessment.
+Background & Purpose of the Landscape Character Assessment

+- 1.1 North Norfolk District Council commissioned LUC in February 2018 to review and update the existing landscape character evidence base, and produce an updated landscape character assessment.
 It is intended to provide context for policies and proposals within the emerging Local Plan, inform the determination of planning applications, and inform the management of future change.
 This character assessment updates the District's previous Landscape Character Assessment1.
 Some sections of text have therefore been imported from the previous report (written by North Norfolk District Council) where they are still relevant. - 1.2 As acknowledged in the previous published assessment, the landscape is the result of the interaction between people and the environment that gives an area a local identity.
 Landscape character is defined as "a distinct, recognisable and consistent pattern of elements in the landscape that makes one landscape different from another, rather than better or worse"2.
 The 'landscape wheel' at Figure 1.1 below illustrates how the different natural, cultural and perceptual attributes of a landscape combine to produce character.

-Figure 1.1: The 'landscape wheel' (Natural England, 2014) 1.3 Landscape Character Assessment is a tool to identify what makes a place unique, and can serve as a framework for decision making that respects local distinctiveness.
+Figure 1.1: The 'landscape wheel' (Natural England, 2014)

+1.3 Landscape Character Assessment is a tool to identify what makes a place unique, and can serve as a framework for decision making that respects local distinctiveness.
 It emerged in the 1980s as a process by which to define the character of the landscape - i.e. what makes one area distinct or different from another.
 It sought to separate the classification and description of the landscape from the evaluation process.
-During recent years, the techniques and 1 North Norfolk Landscape Character Assessment, Supplementary Planning Document Adopted June 2009 2 An Approach to Landscape Character Assessment" (Natural England, October 2014)
+During recent years, the techniques and methodology have been refined, culminating in the publication of "An Approach to Landscape Character Assessment" (Natural England, October 2014).